 Making a Barcelona Soccer ball cake is a bit different from making any other soccer ball cake because unlike other soccer balls, this one is airbrushed to get this unique look.
 This post shares a look into the making of this cake.

 No matter how many ball cakes you have made in your life!!
 The Barcelona ball is different!!
 Why?
 Because the only way you can achieve this effect is with an airbrush.
 There is no cutting individual fondant and hexagon or pentagons in color and lining it up to make a complete ball.

 I must admit I did have fun making this cake and was so happy with how it turned out.
 The lady friend who asked me to make this cake for her son was so happy that I gave her a ball looking exactly like the real soccer ball.
 Was such an amazing response from her.

-In my post - how to make a Perfect Sphere Cake - I shared three different methods and technique to get a perfect sphere.
+In my post - how to make a Perfect Sphere Cake - I shared three different methods and techniques to get a perfect sphere.
 One of them is using a foam ball as a base.
 This was an 8" ball pan which means not so small and quite heavy.
 Plus I made it in here hot summer of May!

 - Take an 8" foam ball (or the size of your cake)